-We encourage you to contact IDX with any questions and to enroll in free IDX services by calling (833) 525-2717 or going to https://app.idx.us/account-creation/protect.
-IDX is available Monday through Friday, 9 am - 9 pm EST. Please note the deadline to enroll is March 7, 2022.
+We encourage you to contact IDX with any questions, and to enroll in free IDX services by calling 1-833-820-0987 or going to https://app.idx.us/account-creation/protect.
+Your enrollment number can be found at the top of this letter.
+IDX is available Monday through Friday, 9:00am - 9:00pm EST. Please note the deadline to enroll is March 6, 2022.

-Again, at this time, there is no evidence that your information has been misused.
+At this time, there is no evidence that your information has been misused.
 However, we encourage you to take full advantage of this service offering.
 IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.